lmmentel/mendeleev/docs/source/quick.rst

 ========

 This package provides an API for accessing various properties of elements from the periodic table of elements.

-- string properties
-- numerical properties
-- electronic configuration
-- electronegativities
-- plotting
-- webapp
-- database link to data

 The repository is hosted on `bitbucket <https://bitbucket.org/lukaszmentel/mendeleev>`_.

 Contributing
 ============

+All contributions are welcome!

 If you would like to suggest an improvement or report a bug or data inconsistency please consider creating an `issue on bitbucket <https://bitbucket.org/lukaszmentel/mendeleev/issues>`_.